digikid/dom-element/README.md

 ## Why

-- Lightweight due to lack of support for legacy browsers (IE10+)
+- Minimalistic set of commonly used methods for DOM manipulating
-- Implemented only the most necessary methods used in most cases
+- Lightweight and highly performant through the give up of legacy browsers support (IE10+)
 - No additional dependencies
 - Written in TypeScript